getgud-io/cpp-getgud-sdk/README.md

 #### General API connection fields
 - `streamGameURL`: The link to Getgud API which will be used to send actions, chat and reports for live matches.
-- `updatePlayersURL`: The link to Getgud API which will be used to send Player Update events to Getgud
+- `updatePlayersURL`: The link to Getgud API which will be used to send Player Update events to Getgud.
 - `sendReportsURL`: The link to Getgud API which will be used to send Reports for finished Matches.
 - `throttleCheckUrl`: The link to Getgud API which will be used to throttle check each match before sending it's actions, reports and chat to us.
 It is a way for Getgud to tell SDK if this match is interesting for it or not.
 - `logLevel`: Log level setting, in other words how much you want to log into the log file.